kihyunee/genomics_tutorial_repo/1_assembly_session.md

 > Nanopore MinION raw data run accession: SRR14534401

 ### Download the SRA Run rawdata for the selected isolate

 Activate __*kingfisher*__ environment

 ```
 conda activate kingfisher
+kingfisher -r {YOUR_RUN_ACCESSION} -m ena-ascp ena-ftp aws-http prefetch
+kingfisher -r {YOUR_RUN_ACCESSION} -m ena-ascp ena-ftp aws-http prefetch

+# {YOUR_RUN_ACCESSION} should be replaced with the run accessions of the isolate that you picked.
+For example if you picked A. baumannii Cl415,
+kingfisher -r SRR14534402 -m ena-ascp ena-ftp aws-http prefetch
+kingfisher -r SRR14534401 -m ena-ascp ena-ftp aws-http prefetch

 ```